rvesse/stardog-docs/src/docs/admin.html.md

 #### Durability

-By default Stardog's transacted writes are durable; in some applications, in which durability of transactions is not required, a performance gain may be achieved by disabling durability.
+By default Stardog's transacted writes are not durable; in some applications, in which durability of transactions is  required, durability should be enabled.

 #### Commit Failure Autorecovery